iraiosub/riboseq-flow/README.md

 - `--min_quality` cutoff value for trimming low-quality ends from reads (default `20`)

 If you prepared your library using a TS (template-switch protocol) you may use the convenience option
-- `--ts_trimming` which will automatically trim the poly-A from the 3'end of reads, and the first 3 nucleotides corresponding to rGrGrG, without the need for the user to specify the adapter sequences.
+- `--ts_trimming` which automatically trims the poly-A from the 3'end of reads, and the first 3 nucleotides corresponding to rGrGrG, without the need for the user to specify the adapter sequences.

 ### Read alignment options